seb54000/tpcs-workstations/terraform-infra/README.md

 TODO :
 - [x] manage serverinfo install or not (docs)
 - [x] add files to server info - either google docs and list of the VMs
+- [x] Manage var to decide if we provide tpkube or tpiac (download list is not the same, of course user_data are not the same)
+  - [] still to manage fo DL list (ok for user_data)
-- [] mutualize some part fo the cloud inti for kube and serverinfo and tpiac -- use template to merge multiple files
+- [] mutualize some part fo the cloud init for kube and serverinfo and tpiac -- use template to merge multiple files
 - [] guacamole - test SFTP and add to the readme to easily add new files in /var/www/html if we want to add files during the TP
+- [x] docs VM : find a way to show the TP type (tpiac or tpkube)
+- [] solve annoying always tf change about nat_gateway : https://github.com/hashicorp/terraform-provider-aws/issues/5686
+- [] manage conditional in vm-docs.tf while tp_name is tpkube we won't have the AK/SK to publish so the templatefile for api_keyx may not work
+- [] migrate user_datas of guacamole, tpkube and tpiac like docs is managed

+TODO on the VM that will execute the code
+- pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib

+TODO : variablize the query parmaeter for python script to DL correct files as a list of names

+TODO var : to choose TP kube or TP iac and choose the correct user_data

 access.tpcs.multiseb.com
 docs.tpcs.multiseb.com